 1.4.7 LOSS OF CERTIFICATION

 All certified technicians are subject to the loss of certification by suspension or revocation as defined in Section 1.3.7

 .
 In addition, the following provisions shall apply to any technician assessed under this program.

 If the technician receives an unsatisfactory on any procedure, the assessor will review all parts of each test method that were performed incorrectly to ensure that the technician clearly understands their mistakes.
 A reassessment will be required only on those test procedures that received an unsatisfactory.
-Following any unsatisfactory assessment, the QC Manager/QA Supervisor will be notified by e-mail.
+Following any unsatisfactory assessment, the QC Manager/Pavement Specialist will be notified by e-mail.